Extinction135/TSK/README.md

 ## Dependencies
 + You'll need a compatible gamepad (Xbox360 or XboxOne controller) to play.
 + You'll also need .Net4.5, and possibly SharpDx and Monogame installed.
-+ The game demo should run fine on Windows 7, 8, and 10, and Xbox One.
++ The game has been tested to run on Windows 7, 8, and 10, and Xbox1.
 + Alternatively, you can clone the repo and build the game yourself.
 + You'll need Monogame and a compatible IDE installed to build it.
 + All the information you need is provided in the Getting Started Guide.